 A capability statement is a brief document used in a business-to-business transaction that precisely discusses the profile or describes the background and capabilities of a business organization.
 To be specific, it is a communication tool prepared by a particular business organization to offer products or services to a prospective client.
 Note that most government agencies require interested contractors to submit their capability statement along with other relevant procurement documents.

-This article explains how to write a capability statement by discussing its general format, including its four basic sections, and by providing tips on avoiding common writing pitfalls.
+This article explains how to write a capability statement by discussing its general format, including its four basic components or sections, and by providing tips on avoiding common writing pitfalls.